tebeka/selenium/README.md

 ## Hacking

 Patches are encouraged through GitHub pull requests.
 Please ensure that:

 1. A test is added for anything more than a trivial change and that the existing tests pass.
 See below for instructions on setting up your test environment.
-2. Please ensure that gofmt has been run on the changed files before committing.
+2. Please ensure that `gofmt` has been run on the changed files before committing.
 Install a pre-commit hook with the following command:

     $ ln -s ../../misc/git/pre-commit .git/hooks/pre-commit

 See [the issue tracker][issues] for features that need implementing.

 [issues]: https://github.com/tebeka/selenium/issues

-### Downloading Dependencies

-First, download the ChromeDriver binary, the Firefox binary and the Selenium WebDriver JARs:

-    $ cd vendor
-    $ go run init.go
-    $ cd ..

-You only have to do this once initially and later when version numbers in init.go change.

 ### Testing Locally

 Run the tests:

     $ go test

 *   There is one top-level test for each of:

     1. Chromium and ChromeDriver.
     2. A new version of Firefox and Selenium 3.
     3. HTMLUnit, a Java-based lightweight headless browser implementation.
     4. A new version of Firefox directly against Geckodriver.

     There are subtests that are shared between both top-level tests.

 *   To run only one of the top-level tests, pass one of:

     *   `-test.run=TestFirefoxSelenium3`,
     *   `-test.run=TestFirefoxGeckoDriver`,
     *   `-test.run=TestHTMLUnit`, or
     *   `-test.run=TestChrome`.

     To run a specific subtest, pass `-test.run=Test<Browser>/<subtest>` as appropriate.
 This flag supports regular expressions.

 *   If the Chrome or Firefox binaries, the Selenium JAR, the Geckodriver binary, or the ChromeDriver binary cannot be found, the corresponding tests will be skipped.

 *   The binaries and JAR under test can be configured by passing flags to `go test`.
 See the available flags with `go test --arg --help`.

 *   Add the argument `-test.v` to see detailed output from the test automation framework.

 ### Testing With Docker